Melbourne Square (mall): History

 The mall was built on what had formerly been an orange grove.
 It was the second mall in Melbourne, after Brevard Mall in 1962.

 The first store to open at Melbourne Square in 1982 was Ivey's.
 The other anchors that opened later are Jordan Marsh, Burdine's, JCPenney, and Belk.

 In 1990, Ivey's became the mall's first Dillard's.
-Jordan Marsh closed in 1992 and became the first Florida location for Mervyn's the same year.
+Jordan Marsh closed in 1991 and became the first Florida location for Mervyn's the following year.
 The Mervyn's store closed and became a second Dillard's in 1997.
-The mall is currently managed by Washington Prime Group.
+The mall is currently managed by Second Horizon Capital.

 In 2003, Macy's took over the mall's Burdine's store, which became Burdines-Macy's until 2005 when it became Macy's.
 Belk moved to The Avenue in Viera in 2004.
 The former Belk building was torn down in 2006 for Dick's Sporting Goods and Circuit City, the latter of which went out of business in 2009.
 The former Circuit City space operated as a World Of Decor store before becoming LA Fitness in 2014, with H&M joining the same year.

 An annual Hanukkah menorah parade takes place near the mall in association with the local branch of the Chabad-Lubavitch movement.

+In March 2026, as the previous mall owners, Washington Prime Group filed for Chapter 11 bankruptcy in 2021 and in process of liquidating, the mall was sold to Second Horizon Capital, with plans to transform the property.